Understanding Vulnerability, Asset and Risk Meter Scoring

 Component 1: Vulnerability Scoring

-For application vulnerabilities, scores are based on the risk score from the scanner or a base CWE score if scanner score is not available.
+For application vulnerabilities, scores are based on the risk score from the scanner or a base CWE score if a scanner score is not available.

 Vulnerabilities get a score from 0-100 and are broken out into thirds: